Brunch & Batter

 Storage

 Roasted red pepper pesto will keep for about 1 week in the fridge.
-For longer storage, place in glass jars and store in the freezer for up to 6 months.
+For longer storage, pour it into a glass jar and freeze for up to 6 months.
 Try to use glass jars to avoid any residual odors from plastic containers.

 FAQ